matthewcorven/DaySpaPet/WebApi/DaySpaPet.WebApi.Api/README.md

 1. Command line arguments

-Once loaded, configuration values are accessible by the application via the IConfiguration interface or using the Options pattern.
+Once loaded, configuration values are accessible by the application via the IConfiguration interface dependency resolution, or using the Options pattern.

-> Note: When storing values in environment variables, it is necessary to form the full hierarchical key name without line endings or colons.
-Ex: `Authentication__Schemes__Bearer__PrivateSigningKey`.
+> Note: When storing values in environment variables, it is necessary to form the full hierarchical key name without line endings or colons. i.e.: `Authentication__Schemes__Bearer__PrivateSigningKey`, `Authentication__Schemes__Bearer__PublicSigningKey`.

 ## Application Security